smcmillan28/python-practice/README.md

-# python-practice
+# Python Practice
-Just messing around with a new language
+Studying and practicing the basics of a new language There a few files in this repo with sample code